Schedule for the single-cell RNA-seq data analysis workshop

 - Compute essential QC metrics for each sample

-- Create plots to visualize metrics per sample
+- Create plots to visualize metrics across cells per sample

 - Critically evaluate each plot and learn what each QC metric means